Alphabetical list:

 Causes

 The cause of IC/PBS is unknown, though several theories have been put forward (these include autoimmune, neurologic, allergic and genetic).
 Regardless of the origin, it is clear that the majority of IC/PBS patients struggle with a damaged urothelium, or bladder lining.
-When the surface glycosaminoglycan (GAG) layer is damaged (via a urinary tract infection (UTI), excessive consumption of coffee or sodas, traumatic ...Section: Interstitial cystitis
+When the surface glycosaminoglycan (GAG) layer is damaged (via a urinary tract infection (UTI), excessive ...Section: Interstitial cystitis